Workshop

 We have overwritten the original dataframe.
 If you wanted to keep the original you would need to give a new name on the left side of the assignment <-

-Note: the data in the file are unchanged.
+Note: the actual data in the file are unchanged, only the dataframe in R is changed.

 Ulna and height